Half-Shot/half-shot.github.io/source/pages/quotes.md

 ## offtopic:matrix.com

+> Urist: Being so giggly about it is only a sign of inexperience, Half-Shot ;)
+> Urist: You really must become more familiar with the proper etiquette for breaking people's vases.
+> Urist: Ideally you want to use an appropriately sized hammer and wield it with confidence and accuracy.
+> Urist: And make sure to clean up afterwards.

 > Cadey: this mango is too intense

 > camoyoshi: "Off Topic Matrix is filmed in front of a live studio audience!"